jacione/interactive-cdi/README.md

 **Save results**: Opens a dialog to select a directory in which to save the current state of the reconstruction.
 You are strongly encouraged to create a new folder, as it will overwrite existing output files.
 Once a directory is selected, it will save seven files: an amplitude, phase, and composite image for direct space, the same for reciprocal space, and a raw numpy array file containing the actual complex values in direct space.

+## How to contribute
+For bug tracking and feature requests, just use the issues tab on GitHub.
+If you want to contribute more directly, feel free to fork the repository and submit a pull request.
+Be aware that the release version is compiled using PyInstaller, which [only supports certain packages](https://github.com/pyinstaller/pyinstaller/wiki/Supported-Packages).
+In particular, `scikit-image` is not supported, so image processing must be done using something else.
+Most (if not all) of `scikit-image`'s functionality can be replicated with `scipy.ndimage`.

 [^1]: Ware, M. and Peatross, J. (2015) ‘Fraunhofer Approximation’, sec 10.4 in _Physics of Light and Optics_, pp. 264–265.
 Available at: https://optics.byu.edu/textbook.

 [^2]: Marchesini, S. et al. (2003) ‘X-ray image reconstruction from a diffraction pattern alone’, _Physical Review B_, 68(14), p.
 140101.
 Available at: https://doi.org/10.1103/PhysRevB.68.140101.